mccright/rand-notes/Commercial_Surveillance_Notes.md

 * What are your assets?
 * What is the scale of the financial (*and other*) assets that you own/control?
   * What type(s) of authentication do you use to protect your financial (*and other*) assets?
-* What is the scale of your debt/credit obligations?
+* What is the nature and scale of your debt/credit obligations?
    * Where, when, how and for what do you aquire/exercise debt/credit?
    * From whom aquire/exercise debt/credit?
-   * Do you exhibit seasonal debt/credit behaviors?
+   * Do you exhibit seasonal (*or other periodic*) debt/credit behaviors?
 * What do you buy?
 Where do you buy? / How do you spend? / What are your browsing behaviors in given vendor's environments (*and in aggregate across vendors*) / ...and when?
 * What do you eat? / ...where and when?
 * What do you drink? / ...where and when?